AmeerPB/homelab/Proxmox/README.md

 <br>

-# Steps to create a cloud-init vm template
+# Steps to create a cloud-init vm template (with qemu guest agent)

 ``` bash
 # Install libguestfs-tools so that we can install the qemu-guest-agent on to the downloaded image